philipturner/molecular-renderer/README.md

 ### MolecularRenderer Library

-A C-compatible Swift package that extracts the core functionality of MolecularRenderer.
+C-compatible Swift package that extracts the core functionality of MolecularRenderer.
 This is designed to be as simple and lightweight as possible, while providing enough control to be integrated into traditional CAD applications.

 ### MolecularRenderer App